Broker Check

 • Can you walk me through the divorce process?
 What happens first?

-There are also a few questions you should avoid asking; frankly, the attorneys you interview won't know the answers.
+There are also a few questions you should avoid asking because there are no good answers to them.
 Those include:

 • How long will my divorce take?